 It is common for the Senecio Vitalis to droop because of the plant’s height and thin structure combination.
-Even though it’s healthy it can sometimes just droop over due to its weight distributed over its height.
+Even though it’s healthy, it can sometimes just droop over due to its weight being distributed over its height.

-But if you notice that your plant looks brown and drooping, it means that it is not getting enough water.
+But if you notice that your plant is looking brown and drooping, it means that it is not getting enough water.

 Even though these succulents thrive off of neglect, they shouldn’t be neglected completely.
 Water your succulent as often as it dries up by using the ‘dry and soak’ method that we have discussed a few times above to help guide you.

 If the plant is yellowing towards its tips or its base near the roots, then that is an indicator that your plant is getting too much water.